openvinotoolkit/anomalib/src/anomalib/models/image/supersimplenet/README.md

 ## MVTec AD results

-The following results were obtained with seed 42, default params, batch size 32, and model trained for 300 epochs.
+The following results were obtained using this Anomalib implementation trained for 300 epochs with seed 42, default params, and batch size 32.
 |             | **Image AUROC** | **Pixel AUPRO** |
 | ----------- | :-------------: | :-------------: |
 | Bottle      |      1.000      |      0.914      |